What Does Council Do?

 Council members, with the exception of the two lay councillors, are given specific areas of responsibility.
 Although lay councillors are not assigned specific areas of responsibility, they may take on more responsibilities if they choose.
 For more information about Council Governance, please review the Council Governance Policy.

 Thinking About Running For Council?
-Some Facts.
+Here are Some Facts:

 - Council's make up should reflect the membership with members representing all areas of the province.